-- 1. R homework: the objective will be to conduct the main tests that are expected following the implementation of an economic experiments. - Students will have to present the main results in a report form and to give their recommendations regarding the outcomes they obtained with their tests. - The R code will have to be sent with the report. - This first task will represent 50% of the grade. - 1.
-Discussion of a protocol: students will have to discuss the protocol of a published paper, and to assess the adequacy the objectives of the paper.
-They will also have to answer some questions related to the course.
-The students will perform this task at home.
-This second task will represent 50% of the grade.
+- R homework : the objective will be to conduct the main tests that are expected following the implementation of an economic experiments.
+Students will have to present the main results in a report form and to give their recommendations regarding the outcomes they obtained with their tests.
+The R code will have to be sent with the report.
+This first task will represent 50% of the grade. - Discussion of a protocol : students will have to discuss the protocol of a pulished paper, and to assess the adequacy the objectives of the paper.
+The students will perform this task at home or in class (to be discussed).
+This second task will represent 40% of the grade.